bhaberer/cinch-links-tumblr/README.md

       end
     end

 That should be all you need to get the Plugin working!
+Users can get the Tumblr info (hostname / password) at any time by using `.tumblr` in the channel.

 ## Contributing